EirikHaughom/OSDUBootcamp/Labs/Module 4 - Constructing Searches/readme.md

 ```

 ### 4.1.6 Constructing a query
-The below example shows how to construct a query to search for all records of kind `osdu:wks:master-data--Wellbore:1.0.0` that has a `FacilityName` property that contains the word (or parts of word with certain symbols) `D12-01` under the data section.
+The below example shows how to construct a query to search for all records of any kind which has a `FacilityName` property that contains the word, or parts of word, `D12-01` under the data section.

 ```json
 {